pauca881/pawmeet/README.md

 This project is licensed under the MIT License.
 For more details, please see the `LICENSE` file.

 Thank you for using Pawmeet!

+## Developer Documentation
+Installed Django ( pip install django ) from Windows Powershell as administrator Created the Django Project cd pawmeet
+Created the application Home
+Home added in INSTALLED_APPS
+Added the views in home/views.py
+Created the urls.py in home
+Added the include in pawmeet/urls.py
+Added the default view in pawmeet/urls.py

+python manage.py runserver to start the server

+For more info read:
+the 65ED01- Mi primer proyecto y aplicación

+---- MODELS ----
+User model

+In models.py creted the user model
+Create the migrations: python manage.py makemigrations Apply the migrations: python manage.py migrate

+Added the user in the admin panel ( admin.py )

+Superuser creation
+python manage.py createsuperuser

+python manage.py createsuperuser
+pawmeet_superuser
+pawmeet_password